kguralpdx/sql-challenge/README.md

+# sql-challenge
-# sql-challenge - Employee Database: A Mystery in Two Parts
+# Employee Database: A Mystery in Two Parts

 ## Overview

-Through data engineering, design tables to hold employee data that is found in six CSV files, create a SQL database in PostgreSQL to house those tables, and then import the data for data analysis.
+Through data engineering, design tables to hold employee data that is found in six CSV files, create a SQL database in PostgreSQL to house those tables and data, and then import the data for data analysis.

 As a bonus, then try to determine if the data is fake using a histogram and bar chart.

 ### Files

-There are two folders in the main sql-challenge folder that hold files used in this challenge:
+There are two folders in the main **sql-challenge** folder that hold files used in this challenge:

-#### data folder
+#### 1. data Folder

 * [data](data/) - this folder contains the 6 CSV files of employee data used as the date source files
     * [Departments](data/departments.csv) - the various departments of which an employee could be a member